-Official BSA flags are ONLY sold through the BSA's Supply Group.
+Official BSA flags are ONLY sold through the BSA's Supply Group's official outfitter, called "Carrot-Top".
 No other organization, firm or outfitter has the authority to sell or distribute official BSA flags.
 Official flags are sold ONLY complete with the unit number (and name, in the case of Venturing Crews and Sea Scout Ships desiring to place their name on their flags), city and state.
 They are NOT sold "plain" anymore and units do NOT have the option of purchasing the lettering and have someone else to sew them onto the flag.

-Most flags sold are made from nylon with some cotton; or in all cotton.
+Older flags were made from nylon with some cotton; or in all cotton.
+The current flags are all screenpressed on nylon material.
 Options such as fringes and tassles, veteran unit emblems and Gold Stars (indicating former members of the unit who has died serving the nation) are sold separately and can be ordered sewn/attached to the flag.

 The BSA does NOT recommend anyone "making" their own Pack, Troop, Team, Crew or Ship flag; they DO recommend for units that cannot afford an official flag to create a special banner identifying the unit.
 The BSA has several items which can be attached to the banner to associate the unit with the Boy Scouts of America.
-Dens, Patrols and Squads are likewise encouraged to create their own special flag or totem to be displayed during meetings and activities.
+Dens and Patrols are likewise encouraged to create their own special flag or totem to be displayed during meetings and activities.